 After our breakfast, we then cycle northwards on the Island of Jura along its south-east shore.
 The renowned author, George Orwell, spent the last three years of his life here and described it as the most unattainable place on earth.
 Enjoy this tranquil island while enjoying the remote scenes, which is only occasionally disturbed by one of the about 5,000 deer that live there.
 Soon we reach a small dock where the Flying Dutchman takes us to the island of Mull.
 On the way we pass the swirling waters of Corryvreckan, one of the largest natural whirlpools in the world where three great tidal streams converge – but do not fear, our experienced crew will guide us safely to a quiet bay on the island of Mull for the night.

 Today we will encounter an elevation gain on our ride through the northern part of the Island of Mull.
-A reward is a cozy tearoom offers us a welcomed reprieve before we head for the brilliant white beach of Calgary Bay and its crystal-clear waters.
-It is considered one of the most beautiful beaches in Scotland and swimming enthusiasts should not pass up this opportunity to jump in for a refreshing swim, but be warned the water will be cold.
-Ship ward bound we cycle through a lush valley until we meet the shoreline, shortly before Salen, offering breathtaking views.
-Our ship awaits us again in Salen for a little crossing to Lochaline on the Morvern peninsula, where we throw the anchor for the night.
+A reward is a cosy tearoom that offers us a welcomed reprieve before we head for the brilliant white beach of Calgary Bay and its crystal-clear waters.
+It is considered one of the most beautiful beaches in Scotland and swimming enthusiasts should not pass up this opportunity to jump in for a refreshing swim but be warned the water will be cold.
+Ship ward bound we cycle through a lush valley until we meet the shoreline, shortly before Tobermory, offering breathtaking views.
+Tobermory is famous for a children’s TV program and is a beautiful little town with its colourful houses along the shoreline.
+Tonight you have a chance to try the local hospitality in a local pub and maybe try the local fish and chips produced from the fresh local catch.

 After breakfast, an individual return trip home from Oban or group transfer to the Edinburgh airport.